GeoscienceAustralia/dea-knowledge-hub/docs/data/product/dea-tidal-composites/_description.md

 #### Low threshold

-A pixel-based quality assurance layer, identifying the lowest 15th percentile satellite-observed tide height.
+A pixel-based quality assurance layer, identifying the maximum tide height included in the low tide composite.
-All satellite observations associated with tide heights lower than this value, per-pixel, are included in the lowtide geomedian composites.
+Usually, this value corresponds to the lowest 15th percentile satellite-observed tide height.
-Pixels with less than 20 clear observations are gapfilled up to 20 with the next lowest satellite-observed tide height observations to ensure sufficient data density to produce a clear composite image.
+Pixels with less than 20 clear observations in this 15th percentile range are gapfilled up to 20 with the next lowest satellite-observed tide height observations to ensure sufficient data density to produce a clear composite image.
-When a pixel is gapfilled, the highest tide height is reported in the `Low threshold` layer.
+When a pixel is gapfilled, the highest gapfilled tide height is reported for that pixel in the `Low threshold` layer.

 #### High threshold

-A pixel-based quality assurance layer, identifying the highest 15th percentile satellite-observed tide height.
+A pixel-based quality assurance layer, identifying the minimum tide height included in the high tide composite.
-All satellite observations associated with tide heights higher than this value, per-pixel, are included in the hightide geomedian composites.
+Usually, this value corresponds to the highest 15th percentile satellite-observed tide height.
-Pixels with less than 20 clear observations are gapfilled up to 20 with the next highest satellite-observed tide height observations to ensure sufficient data density to produce a clear composite image.
+Pixels with less than 20 clear observations in this 15th percentile range are gapfilled up to 20 with the next highest satellite-observed tide height observations to ensure sufficient data density to produce a clear composite image.
-When a pixel is gapfilled, the lowest tide height is reported in the `High threshold` layer.
+When a pixel is gapfilled, the lowest gapfilled tide height is reported for that pixel in the `High threshold` layer.

 #### Count clear

 The `Count clear` pixel-based quality assurance layer represents the number of clear observations per-pixel that are used in both the high and low tide composites.
 The layer typically identifies the number of clear satellite observations in 15 percent of all observations per-pixel.
-When the observation count in 15 percent of all observations is less than 20, the nearest tide-height observations are used to gapfill up to a count of 20 clear observations.
+When the observation count in 15 percent of all observations is less than 20, the nearest tide-height observations are used to gapfill up to a count of 20 clear observations, if available.

 ## Ensemble tide modelling